Skin cancer in Australia: Economic implications of prevention campaigns

 Australia spends more than $2 billion annually treating cancer, with skin cancer the most costly.
-From 2005-15 over $300 million was spent annually on diagnosis, treatment and pathology-related costs of skin cancer.
+From 2005 to 2015, over $300 million was spent annually on diagnosis, treatment and pathology-related costs of skin cancer.
 With $512.3 million spent in 2010 on melanoma carcinomas, costs continued to rise.

 The number of life-years lost and loss of productivity both have a bearing on the financial cost of the disease.
 The direct and indirect expenses of skin cancer in the Australian state of New South Wales (NSW) have been investigated.
 Direct costs included those resources related to skin cancer management, and indirect costs were concerned with premature mortality and morbidity.
 Review of 150 000 skin cancer patients in NSW (2010) revealed a total lifetime cost estimation of AU$536 million, with 72% of this cost related to direct costs, and the remaining 28% to indirect costs; the direct costs were higher in females and indirect costs higher in males.
 Prevention initiatives make up an important part of financial expenditure for skin cancer funding and investments.
 Prevention programs are a productive tool, as they beneficially influence attitudes and behaviours towards skin cancer, but also deliver positive financial returns.
 A 2009 study analysed the economic impact of prevention programs such as SunSmart.
 SunSmart demonstrated positive health impacts, was cost effective.
 The Victoria-based program returned $3.60 for every $1 invested.
 It concluded that SunSmart prevented 103,000 skin cancers and more than 1,000 related fatalities from 1988-2003.
 The study found strong evidence that continued investment and support for SunSmart was economically sound and presented beneficial outcomes for Australia.